GeyserMC/GeyserWiki/docs/geyser/translations.md

 ---
-title: Supported languages & translations
+title: Supported Languages & Translations
 ---

 Geyser supports a wide variety of languages to offer the best experience for players all over the globe.